stackbit/jamstackthemes/content/theme/blogge-hugo.md

 archetype:
   - Business
 description: >-
   Blogge is a clean and minimal blog hugo theme suitable for someone with easy creative features and  effects who wants to create a personal blog site to make readers enjoy the pleasure of reading blog posts and blogs.
 stale: false
+disabled: true
+disabled_reason: Github repo not found
 ---

 ## Features